Meet the Umoja Award Winners

 How to ApplyTo apply for Umoja, please click on "Apply Online" and complete the online form on the Umoja Community website.

-Umoja (a Kiswahili word meaning unity) is based on an African-centered philosophy that enables students to see themselves within a positive historical and cultural context.
 We are dedicated to enhancing the educational experiences of all students through a curriculum rooted in the African and African American diaspora.
-Open to all students.
+Our program is open to all students.

 - Integrated instruction and student services